 I studied Astrophysics at university and worked in a software company for several years – neither of which automatically marry themselves with the love of travel and food.
 But I was always planning the next flight and dreaming of the next tasty morsel.

-I now spend most of my time either eating, travelling, or creating content about the two.
+I now spend most of my time eating, travelling, presenting, hosting, reporting, writing and creating content about travel and food.
 I absolutely love this weird and wonderful path life ended up taking me down.
 As it stands right now, I wouldn’t change it for the world.

-People are kind enough to say nice things about me (I’m always so chuffed and honoured 🤗), and for those who are interested, here’s some of the stuff I’ve written for other sites and publications.
+People are kind enough to say nice things about me (I’m always so chuffed and honoured), and for those who are interested, here’s where you can find me and my work across the media.

 This blog chronicles my thoughts, experiences and endeavours along my global journey of discovery.
-I’m still finding my way, and probably always will be.
 All words and photography are my own and I hope you enjoy them.

 P.S.
 If you’re a regularly reader, or one of those awesome people that always writes a comment under my Instagram posts – I’d like to take this opportunity to say THANK YOU.
 And if anyone else would like to say hi, I would love to hear from you.
-Feel free to drop me an email, or give me a wave over on Instagram, Twitter, Facebook or YouTube.
+Feel free to give me a wave over on Instagram, Twitter, Facebook or YouTube.

 P.P.S.
-If you’re a business or brand interested in working with me, head on over here.
+If you are media, a business or brand interested in working with me, head on over here.